zendiy-mgos/zvar/README.md

 ```c
 int mgos_zvar_length(mgos_zvarc_t var);
 ```
-Returns the number of items in a dictionary the string length.
+Returns the number of items in a dictionary or the string length.
 Returns `0` in all other cases.

 |Parameter||
 |--|--|